JMZAM/accelerometer_data_project/CodeBook.md

 > Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: gravityMean, tBodyAccMean
 > tBodyAccJerkMean, tBodyGyroMean, tBodyGyroJerkMean.

-> Anguita *et al*, 2013 .
+> From Anguita *et al*, 2013 .
 Please view full reference in the bottom of the README.md file.

 ## Additional processing by the code in this repository